adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### Sign Out

-- The website uses the django 'allauth' library which provides views and templates for signing out
+- The website uses the django `allauth` library which provides views and templates for signing out
 - The sign-out screen has been styled to match the rest of the website and provides the standard signing out functionality
 - Users receive a sign-out message once they have successfully signed-out giving them immediate feedback on their actions